 A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+Find out about what they do, how to become one and about how much you can expect to make.

 What Does It Mean to Be an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most importantly, you’ll learn a great deal about:

 - Air conditioners